 Thank you for waiting, sir.

-Rush, Megan Diddles from NYC, my brother.
+Rush, Meghan Diddles from NYC, my brother.

 Thank you, sir, very much.

-Fine and dandy.
+Fine and handy.

 Okay.

-First and foremost, this is a liberal Democrat who ran as a Republican for political expediency, which which is mendacious to begin with.
+First and foremost, this is a liberal Democrat who ran as a Republican for political expediency, which is mendacious to begin with.

-And now he wants to um have what he calls congestion pricing, which is basically a commute attack.
+And now he wants to have what he calls congestion pricing, which is basically a commute attack.

 Right.

-I can't get my way, so I'm gonna now he's threatened that if he doesn't get this, he's gonna raise prices on polls, on ticket, on parking.
+And now he's threatening in typical liberal Democrat fashion, I can't get my way, so I'm going to, now he's threatened that if he doesn't get this, he's going to raise prices on tolls, on tickets, on parking.

 Well, and I'm telling you, and a lot of New Yorkers are against this, man, and he just doesn't see the light.

-He and I don't know how the guy got into office anyway, but it's really, really frustrating.
+And I don't know how the guy got into office anyway, but it's really, really frustrating.

 Well, you know what?